 In India, Indian railways have already run a pilot project using the power of the sun.
 It is utilising solar panels in order to power trains and rail lines.

 Through connecting solar panels that are deployed along the track, it can replace 4 GW of electricity that was previously generated by coal fires.
 This will enable trains to operate more efficiently and at a lower cost.
 What’s more, this project will also help to reduce carbon emissions by 270,000 tonnes each year.

 This is far from insignificant, albeit just a start.
-Researchers have forecast that overall in India, despite growth in passenger numbers, favouring rail and public road transport could present up to a 46% reduction in energy requirements and subsequent CO2 emissions5.
+Researchers have forecast that overall in India, despite growth in passenger numbers, favoring rail and public road transport could present up to a 46% reduction in energy requirements and subsequent CO2 emissions.

 Solar-powered trains are also a real thing in Australia.
 Using nothing other than clean energy, trains can now harness the power of the sun.
 Their renewable energy trains contain batteries and an electric motor, both of which can make use of renewable solar energy.